Roth-Lab/phyclone/README.md

 To run a PhyClone analysis you will need to prepare an input file.
 The file should be in tab delimited tidy data frame format and have the following columns.
+> Note: There is an example file in examples/data/mixing.tsv

 1. mutation_id - Unique identifier for the mutation.
 This is free form but should match across all samples.